qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multimodal-search.md

 ![Visual search results](/docs/integrations/aleph-alpha/visual_search_results.png)

-The great thing about Aleph Alpha models is, they can provide the embeddings for English, French, German, Italian and Spanish.
-So our search is not only multimodal, but also multilingual, no translations needed!
+**Note:** AlephAlpha models can provide embeddings for English, French, German, Italian and Spanish.
+Your search is not only multimodal, but also multilingual, without any need for translations.

 ```python
 text= "Surfing"